nathan-barry/nathan.rs/content/posts/curserve.md

 +++
-title = "Curserve: A Hackathon Project to Research Misadventure" date = 2025-11-09T10:17:51-06:00 tags = []
+title = "Curserve: From Hackathon Win to Research Dead End" date = 2025-11-09T10:17:51-06:00 tags = []
 draft = true
 +++

-Recently, me and a few friends built [Curserve](https://devpost.com/software/curserve), a fast and scalable server-side engine for agentic coding, which ended up placing for one of the sponsor prizes at [Cal Hacks](https://calhacks.io).
+For [Cal Hacks 2025](https://calhacks.io), a few friends and I built [Curserve](https://devpost.com/software/curserve), a fast and scalable server-side engine for agentic coding, which ended up placing for one of the sponsor prizes.

-My friend [Alex Kranias](https://alexkranias.com) was who came up with the project idea.
 We didn't go to Cal Hacks to try and win, but to instead have a good excuse to work on a potential research direction.

 This post documents our original hackathon project, our exploration into actual research, and our findings on why this ended up being a dead research direction.